Solari26/Internal-security-audit-for-Botium-Toys/README.md

  8. [Conclusion](#Conclusion)

  # Introduction <a name="introduction">
- As part of my cybersecurity portfolio and Google's Cybersecurity Professional Certificate on Coursera, I have conducted an internal security audit assessment for Botium Toys, a fictitious toy company.
-The primary objective of this audit was to evaluate the cybersecurity program of Botium Toys and align it with industry standards and best practices.
-The audit aimed to identify and provide mitigation recommendations for high-risk vulnerabilities and develop an overall strategy to enhance the organization's security posture.
-The audit team documented their findings, created remediation plans, and communicated the results to stakeholders.
+ I completed an internal security audit review for Botium Toys, a made-up toy company, as part of my cybersecurity portfolio and Google's Cybersecurity Professional Certificate on Coursera.
+Examining Botium Toys' cybersecurity program and making sure it followed industry best practices and standards was the main objective of this audit.
+Finding and fixing high-risk vulnerabilities was one of the audit's main objectives, along with creating a comprehensive plan to strengthen the organization's security posture.
+The audit team created corrective measures, recorded their findings, and informed stakeholders of the outcomes.

- Scenario:
  # Scenario <a name="scenario">
  Botium Toys is a small U.S. toy company with a growing online presence, serving customers both domestically and internationally.
 The company's IT department is facing increasing pressure to support the expanding online market.
 The IT manager recognized the need for an internal IT audit to ensure business continuity, compliance, and security as the company grows.
 The audit was seen as an opportunity to strengthen the company's infrastructure, identify potential risks and threats to critical assets, and ensure compliance with online payment and European Union (E.U.) business regulations.

- # Audit Goals:
  # Audit Goals <a name="Audit-Goals">
  The key goals of the internal IT audit for Botium Toys were:

- 1. Adherence to the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF).
+ 1. Comply with the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF).
  @@ -34,8 +45,11 @@ Part 2:
- 2. Make detailed notes of the findings obtained during the audit process.
+ 2. Take thorough notes on the findings collected during the audit.
- 3. Consider the most effective way to concisely summarize the recommendations for stakeholders.
+ 3. Consider the most efficient approach to summarize the recommendations for stakeholders.
- 4. Prepare a concise format and communicate the findings and recommendations to stakeholders.
+ 4. Create a simple framework and share the findings and recommendations with stakeholders.
- Controls assessment
- Current assets

  # Controls assessment <a name="control-assessment">